ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 - [**Pivot table in Wikipedia**](https://en.wikipedia.org/wiki/Pivot_table)

-**5.Roll-up Operation (0.5 point)**
+**5.Roll-up Operation (1 point)**

-(1) Build a OLAP cube for month, city, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube for month, city, and product category dimensions to calculate the total amount.

 (2) Roll up the results on month and city.

-**6.Drill-down Operation(0.5 point)**
+**6.Drill-down Operation(1 point)**

-(1) Build a OLAP cube for year, promotion name, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube for year, promotion name, and product category dimensions to calculate the total amount.

 (2) Drill down the results on year and product category.

 **7.Slice Operation (0.5 point)**

-(1) Build a OLAP cube for salesrep, quarter, and product category dimensions to calculate the total amount.
+(1) Build an OLAP cube for salesrep, quarter, and product category dimensions to calculate the total amount.

 (2) Slicing the data cube on the first quarter in 2006.

 **8.Dice Operation (0.5 point)**

-(1) Build a OLAP cube for promotion name, city, and month dimensions to calculate the total amount.
+(1) Build an OLAP cube for promotion name, city, and month dimensions to calculate the total amount.

 (2) Dicing the data cube in two dimensions: city (Madison and Indianapolis) and month (January and Novemeber).